jkampen-ucsd/GroupProject/README.md

 - **Categorical columns** such as `language` and `steam_china_location` will be filled with `"Unknown"` or the most frequent category.
 - **Text data** in the `review` column will be dropped if missing because the review text is critical for analysis.
 - **Datetime columns** will be converted to timestamp format and used to create time-based features.
-- Columns with excessive missing values may be dropped if they do not add meaningful signal.
+- Columns with excessive missing values may be dropped if they do not add anything meaningful.

 ---